University of Sanctuary

 We are currently offering a Ukrainian Sanctuary Award to support students from Ukraine who have sought sanctuary in the UK as a result of the Russian invasion, or those Ukrainians who were already in the UK at the time of the invasion and who wish to remain in the country until they can safely return home.

-The Forced Migration Network is a diverse group of University staff and students and external practitioners engaged in knowledge exchange, research, teaching, outreach and support relating to asylum seekers and refugees.
+Formerly the Forced Migration Network, the University of Sanctuary Network is a diverse group of University staff and students and external practitioners engaged in knowledge exchange, research, teaching, outreach and support relating to asylum seekers and refugees.
 Academic members come from disciplines across our faculties, including Performing Arts, Education, Geography, Psychology, Law and Peace & Reconciliation, as well as Widening Participation and Outreach, the University Library, Volunteering, and Research & Knowledge Exchange.
 External members include the Wessex Global Health Network, and we work closely with the Rural Refugees Network.
 We are members of the Council for At-Risk Academics (CARA) Fellowship programme, which helps academics in immediate danger and those forced into exile.
 For further links and partnerships, see below.

 Left to right: Colette Fletcher (Assistant Vice-Chancellor, University of Winchester): Nicola Walters (South West Regional Coordinator, City of Sanctuary); Professor Joy Carter (Vice-Chancellor, University of Winchester); Dennis Cooke (Coordinator, City of Sanctuary Southampton); Dr Terri Sandison MBE (Special Projects Manager, University of Winchester), and Sarah-Louise Collins (then Director of Widening Participation, University of Winchester) at the award ceremony.